Ever wondered why your life is not flowing for you? No matter how hard you try you just can’t seem to make it fit right?

 It is what I value the most.
 The minute someone starts telling me what to do I feel the walls closing in on me and I can’t breathe.
 The minute I feel myself doing something I don’t want to do my whole body tightens and wants to scream out in frustration.

 It’s led to a constant battle to figure out what it is I should be doing.
 Once I sorted out my values, I sorted out what I should be doing.
-Travelling and blogging.
+Traveling and blogging.
 Always my terms.

 It’s what gets me up early in the morning and keeps me working late at night.
 Any other way of being just does not work for me; I feel stressed, confused, frustrated unhappy and unfulfilled.